andreassch/RPGAssistant/README.md

 * Turn order list: Manage turn order and NPCs during combat.
 * NPC Generator: Randomly generate non-player characters from different regions.
 * Calendar: A calendar with moon phases and holidays.
-Currently, calendar computations are implemented for The Dark Eye/Aventuria, but it can easily be adapted to other systems since the calendar computations are separated from the GUI.
+Calendar computations are separated from the GUI, thus the use for different settings and worlds is possible.
 The calendar also contains a diary.
 * Throw dices.
 * more modules to come ...